HOMME FC

 What inspired you to start Homme FC?
 Tell us about how it started and what it is now.

 I started playing football for fun in October 2024 with a few Asian mixed gender teams in London, at the same time when I was beginning to feel like my gender was shifting.
 What I found really inspiring about those teams was that they were led by creative people: artists, designers, writers, and chefs.
 I had never thought that was a possibility.
+I ultimately didn’t feel comfortable playing in women’s spaces - and while there are a lot of trans inclusive clubs, I realised there wasn’t a transmasc club!
+The idea sat in my head for months and in May, I bit the bullet and started it.

 As an artist, how do you see the connection between football and art?
 Do you bring your artistic practice into the way you organize the team or envision Homme FC’s presence?